 Depression is different from a recession.

-According to Ben Bemanke, the past Chairman of Federal Reserve, the central bank helped create the Depression.
+According to Ben Bernanke, the past Chairman of the Federal Reserve, the central bank helped create the Depression.
 It wrongly used monetary policies.
 Bernanke highlighted several key Fed mistakes:

 Thanks to the Fed, there was just not enough money in circulation to get the economy going again.
 Instead of pumping money into the economy, and increasing the money supply, the Fed allowed the money supply to fall 30%.